macklark/next-notes/README.md

 # next-notes
-My notes and small projects on Next JS
+My notes and small project on Next JS